dwd/Metre/FAQ.md

 ----

 I am Dave Cridland.
 You can find me in various places.
-If you're using Metre, or interested in doing so, drop me a line, or an IM, or whatever.
+If you're using Metre, or interested in doing so, please drop me a line, or an IM, or whatever.

 Is this an XMPP server?
 ----

 Well...
 Sort of.
 You can't connect clients to it, only servers and components (which are sort of servers anyway).
 It can offer services - but it actually only provides XEP-0199 ping responses which are useful for diagnostics and testing.
-I might add version.
+I might add version, eventually.

 What it's for is for hosting components outside of a full server, and for letting two servers which cannot, or must not, talk to each other directly connect through it "back to back".